tprloucks/color-cleaver-front-end/README.md

 The entire back end has been completed for you.
 (Thanks, back end engineer!)

-You'll be working entirely in `main.js`.
-Your only concern is taking input from the user's terminal and outputting some correct (and kind) messages.
+You'll be working entirely in `color-cleaver.js`.
+Your only concern is taking input from the user's terminal (via `node color-cleaver.js [color 1] [optional color 2]`) and outputting some correct (and kind) messages.

 No need to run tests, though you can just to check.
 Our backend elves have a functioning prototype, they just need an interface to it!